Many people mistakenly think that they can avoid taxes with offshore accounts.

 Instead, many German citizens opt to first obtain residency in a more acceptable jurisdiction (that their government approves of) for a few years.
 We’ll call this a “non-tax haven country.”

-Once established in that country, German citizens can strategically divest (or restructure) any personal or business assets that would trigger German tax liabilities in the future.
-Then, they can move to a low tax or zero tax country.
+Once established in that country, German citizens can strategically divest (or restructure) any personal or company assets that would trigger German tax liabilities in the future.
+Then, they can move to a low-tax or zero-tax country.

-Some countries are easier than others to get “non-resident status” in.
-In many western countries, there is a formal process to follow in order to become a non-resident.
+Some offshore countries are easier than others to get “non-resident status” in.
+In many western countries, there is a formal process to follow in order to become a foreign non-resident.

-For example, a Canadian can leave Canada and still be a tax-resident.
-It is only after that Canadian citizen has proven their non-resident status to the CRA that they are no longer obligated to pay taxes to Canada.
+For example, a Canadian can leave Canada and still be a tax resident.
+It is only after that the Canadian citizen has proven their non-resident status to the CRA that they are no longer obligated to pay taxes to Canada.

 Sticking with this example, a Canadian can obtain tax residency in a country with no tax, low taxes, or that has territorial taxation.
 Then, the Canadian citizen can simply file their “exit tax return” (if they haven’t already) and officially obtain “non-resident status” from the CRA, the Canadian tax authority.

-Almost overnight, a Canadian citizen can dramatically reduce (or entirely eliminate) their personal tax bill, so long as they follow the CRAs specific guidelines and sever the necessary ties to support their non-resident status.
+Almost overnight, a Canadian citizen can dramatically reduce (or entirely eliminate) their personal tax bill.
+So long as they follow the CRA-specific guidelines and sever the necessary ties to support their non-resident status.
 That might not be the same as allowing you to avoid taxes with offshore bank accounts, but it’s pretty good.

 Unfortunately, many Canadians incorrectly think they can just move abroad without applying for “non-resident status” from the Canadian tax authority.
 But this is a huge mistake that can result in significant tax liabilities, financial penalties, and legal trouble.